I often get asked, “Is Amazon Prime worth it or does it just contribute to bad spending behavior?”

 I don’t know about you, but I’ve experienced the panic of hard drive failures and the frenzy of trying to clear out space when I discover at the most inconvenient time that I’d filled up my phone’s storage.

 Having an online cloud backup solution is the perfect answer for both of these situations.
-And with Amazon Prime it’s free!
+And Prime users get it free!

 If you’re using a cloud storage solution like Dropbox or iCloud to backup your photos, Prime Photo can eliminate that monthly or annual fee.